max8github/rez/reservation/reservation/README.md

 docker-compose up
 ```

-To start the application locally, the `spring-boot-maven-plugin` is used.
-Use the following command:
+To start the application locally, the `spring-boot-maven-plugin` can be used:

 ```shell
 mvn spring-boot:run
 ```

-With both the proxy and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.
+With both the runtime (a.k.a. proxy) and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.

 To deploy your service, install the `kalix` CLI as documented in